 Temperature and rainfall information are also helping communities plan for drought and other extreme weather events.
 Those using the app are able to add in their own climate-tracking data, too.

-"We saw an opportunity with the app to produce information from within indigenous communities," said Sineia do Vale, who is a member of the Uapixana indigenous group and environmental manager at the Indigenous Council of Roraima, an nongovernmental organization in Roraima state, where the Makuxi live.
+"We saw an opportunity with the app to produce information from within Indigenous communities," said Sineia do Vale, who is a member of the Uapixana Indigenous group and environmental manager at the Indigenous Council of Roraima, a non-governmental organization in Roraima state, where the Makuxi live.

 "Communities can make their own climatic maps [and] become more resilient."